 Red flags in a fractional CTO proposal

 - No written 90-day outcome.
-If the CTO will not commit to an outcome, you are buying advice, not leadership.
+If the CTO will not commit to one, you are buying advice, not leadership.

 - No termination clause.
 Both sides should be able to exit with two to four weeks notice.